KineticPreProcessor/KPP/docs/source/tech_info/06_info_for_kpp_developers.rst

    Contains driver templates for chemical simulations.
-Each driver has a suffix that matches the appropriate target language (:code:`Fortran90`, :code:`Fortran77`, :code:`C`, or :code:`Matlab`).
-JPP will run the appropriate driver through the substitution  preprocessor.
+Each driver has a suffix that matches the appropriate target language (:code:`Fortran90`, :code:`C`, or :code:`Matlab`).
+KPP will run the appropriate driver through the substitution preprocessor (cf. :ref:`list-of-symbols-replaced`).
 The driver template provided with the distribution works with any example.
 Users can define here their own driver templates.

 .. option:: int/